Convolved Substructure: Analytically Decorrelating Jet Substructure Observables: Convolved Substructure

 \subsection{Practical Implementation}

 In practice, the convolution procedure described above needs to be applied jet-by-jet and not at the distribution level.
 The convolution of two distributions corresponds to the addition of the random variables described by the distributions.
 Therefore, one possibility for translating the distribution-level results from earlier to event-by-event results is to add to every observed $D_2$ value a random value drawn from the distribution $F_\CSS(x;\alpha,\Omega_D)$ from Eq.~\ref{eq:shapefunc}.
-This is not ideal because the randomness will wash out useful discrimination information.
+This is not ideal because (a) the randomness can introduce features in the classification performance for finite statistics and (b) there are various technical reasons like reproducibility that make injecting randomness unattractive.
 Another way to accomplish the convolution but using a deterministic approach is to use the (inverse) cumulative distribution function (CDF).
 Given a random variable $X$ with CDF $C(x)=\Pr(X<x)$, $C(X)$ is a new random variable that follows a uniform distribution.
 For any other CDF $G$, one can then form the random variable $G^{-1}(C(X))$, which follows the probability distribution $g(x)=\partial_y G(y)|_{y=x}$ that corresponds to $G$.
 Let

 We can now define the CDFs $C(x)=\int_{0}^x c(x')dx'$ and $G(x;\alpha,\Delta_D)=\int_{0}^x g(x';\alpha,\Delta_D)dx'$.
 Then, the jet-by-jet transformation is given by

 This simple mapping allows us to numerically implement the CSS procedure in an efficient manner.